Double Consciousness and Systemic Surveillance

 1. The Body as a Site of Surveillance

 Whether in healthcare, social services, or public discourse, women’s bodies are frequently positioned as objects of regulation and control.
-This is particularly pronounced in contexts like pregnancy, motherhood, and welfare assessments, where women’s personal decisions—how and what they eat, how they parent, how they manage their emotional world—become subject to external monitoring (Bordo, 1993).
+This is particularly pronounced in contexts like pregnancy, motherhood, and welfare assessments, where women’s personal decisions, such as how and what they eat, how they parent, how they manage their emotional world, become subject to external monitoring (Bordo, 1993).

-This scrutiny does not merely exist in institutional settings.
-It filters into daily life, leaving many women in a state of chronic self-surveillance—questioning their own instincts, anticipating external judgment, and adjusting their behaviour accordingly.
+This scrutiny filters into daily life, leaving many women in a state of chronic self-surveillance, questioning their own instincts, anticipating external judgment, and adjusting their behaviour accordingly.

 2. The Mother as an Institutional Subject

 For mothers involved with social services, the weight of institutional oversight overrides personal reality (Gillies, 2007).
-The focus shifts from their inner experience—grief, joy, exhaustion, love, sorrow, regret—towards risk assessments, compliance, and external validation.
+The focus shifts from their inner experiences of grief, joy, exhaustion, love, sorrow, regret, towards risk assessments, compliance, and external validation.
 Instead of being supported as complex individuals, these women often become case files to be managed, their subjectivity flattened into procedural concerns.

 This institutional dynamic reinforces a sense of powerlessness and mistrust in one’s own maternal instincts.
 The mother is no longer the primary authority on her own children; the system is.